 When new donors give only once, you experience a loss on the initial investment to acquire those new supporters.
 As you know, there’s a cost associated with bringing in new donors; this is the money spent on your donor acquisition efforts.
 It’s usually more expensive to acquire donors than it is to retain them as donors tend to give in larger quantities the longer they engage with your organization.
 That’s one reason why focusing on retaining donors is important—it’s much more cost effective for your organization in the long run.

 Luckily, there are plenty of strategies your organization can use to encourage donors to make repeat donations, starting with implementing a strong donor stewardship plan.
 By stewarding your donors, you’ll show them that your organization appreciates their continued support and contributions.
 That’s the first step in building deeper relationships with your donors.
 When they see how they’ve impacted your mission and that you recognize their contributions, they’ll be more inclined to give in the future.
+Depending on your donor management software, this can be a relatively seamless process or it can take some time to set up.

 Building your donor stewardship plan